vjeantet/bitfan/processors/output-email/readme.md

 Local path to HTML Body template file for the email, which may contain HTML markup can be relative to the configuration file
+TODO : use a Location Type like sql processor

 ### body
 * Value type is string